 The new California bill introduced in September has given land back to a family that lost it over a century ago.
 However, there’s still much work to be done to help the many other families in a similar situation.

-If you’re facing foreclosure, reach out to the Law Offices of Jason W. Estavillo, P.C.
-We have over 50 years of combined experience in Real Estate and Foreclosure law.
+If you’re facing foreclosure, reach out to the Estavillo Law Group We have over 50 years of combined experience in Real Estate and Foreclosure law.
 Let us help you fight to keep your home.